There gloom the dark broad seas.

-And that was that.
-Or it was to all intents and purposes.
+And that was more-or-less that.
 Dum clearly felt hard done by if for no other reason than that after most of a hard working life he had nothing to show for it.
 A couple of years later, for his diary entry for 15th August 1939 Dum wrote of his son Nelson, who had now become Dick and would remain so; Dick's 21st Birthday.
 Was only able to give him £1 owing to the extreme financial strain but promised something very different if matters take a turn for the better.

 Matters never did take a turn for the better - and that must have been very humiliating.
 But it takes two to tango and as Dum points out he put his trust where he never should.
 Dhunjibhoy was clearly a scoundrel; a man who to Dum's face threatened to “break him in a month” if he dared to set up in business should never have been trusted.
 And Dum's knowledge was not just with hindsight.
 Dhunjibhoy had had a relative of his beaten up and thrown in the dock for having the temerity to start up a business which he felt was a threat to his own interests.
 There were many other such stories told of Dhunjibhoy; even if untrue, the smoke should have served as some sort of warning of fire down below.
 Dum had legitimate business interests and career prospects which he sacrificed at the behest of a man with a flawed character and came to rue the day, but not all the blame can be laid at Dhunjibhoy's door, any more than at Dum's.
 There were greater forces at work which Dum seems to take no account of; after the First World War the lucrative contracts for coaling and docking were slashed by 50%; ‘war prices’ became a thing of the past and Dhunjibhoy had to turn the screws.
 He had to give up “the Port Trust Dry Dock contract which he had held for over thirty years”.
 The Great Depression [1929-33] saw richer, more successful men than Dum walk the plank.
 On top of which another World War was about to engulf Europe.
 Regarding WW2, it is only from Dick's diaries that we learn Dum attended Oswald Moseley's meetings; even then we don't know what were Dum's political affiliations.